cheese-industries/skillalytics-scraper/README.md

 #

 <h3>Installation</h3>
-<p>The package can be installed within R by leveraging the install_github command from the devtools package, as follows:</p>
+<p>The package can be installed within R by leveraging the install_github command from the <a href="https://github.com/r-lib/devtools">devtools</a> package, as follows:</p>

 ```
 devtools::install_github("https://github.com/skillalytics/skillalytics-scraper")